 While the children are at school, our staff make home visits to teach family members the same values and lessons the children are being taught and to reaffirm the importance of attending school.
 They also educate the family about issues such as cleanliness, the proper handling of food, disease prevention, family planning, and child care.
 Worship services at Cilpajodi are held on Saturday at our Child and Mother Care Centre.
 The children are eager to attend and enthusiastically participate.

 The Cilpajodi Child and Mother Care Centre

 Through a tribal partnership established in 2017, Bethania Kids worked with the community to construct a new centre.
-The centre is 40 by 90 feet and has now become the community centre.
+The building is 40 by 90 feet and has now become the community centre.
 It replaces the rented space previously used.
 BK donors made the new centre possible.
-A new well was also installed providing a source of clean water for the villagers.
-An immediate success, this centre now provides day care, afterschool care, community health classes, personal hygiene, English, and education programs.
-Rich in culture, this remote agrarian village relies on the Bethania Kids day care and after school care programs to serve their children while the parents work in the fields.
-The programs include preschool, after school care, and a Women’s Empowerment Program.
+A new well was also installed, providing a source of clean water for the villagers.
+An immediate success, this centre now provides day care, after-school care, community health classes, personal hygiene, English, and education programs.
+Rich in culture, this remote agrarian village relies on the Bethania Kids day care and after-school care programs to serve their children while the parents work in the fields.
+The programs include preschool, after-school care, and a Women’s Empowerment Program.

 Our new Child and Mother Care Centre building is a beautiful space for the 50 children who walk an average of two miles from their respective villages to attend.
 It is still another two miles of walking to get to their school.
 These distances are a big reason many of the children skip school.
 No wonder the children were so delighted when the Centre acquired 16 bicycles for them to ride to school!
 They eagerly learned to ride the bicycles and now happily double up to ride to school.
 The teacher are also very pleased that these children will now be more likely to attend school regularly.